rsmp-nordic/rsmp_validator/docs/pages/docker.md

 ### Log Files
 By default, the validator produce a single output which will be send to the terminal.
 If you like you can direct this output to a file to keep it.

-The validator also has the option to produce multiple outputs, directing some to files.
+The validator also has the option to produce [mulitple outputs]({{ site.baseurl}}{% link pages/output.md %}), directing some to files.
 When running with Docker, this would by default be to files inside the container.
-As soon as you remove the container, these files will be lost.

-If you want to persists these extra log files, you can mount a log folder, and use it to persiste log files:
+If you remove the container, the files will be lost.
+If you want to persists these extra log files on the host, you can mount a log folder and write logs to it:

-`docker run --rm --name rsmp_validator -it -v $PWD/config:/config -v $PWD/log:/log -p 13111:13111 ghcr.io/rsmp-nordic/rsmp_validator spec/site/core --format Validator::Brief --format Validator::Details --out log/validation.log`
+`% docker run --name rsmp_validator -it -v $PWD/config:/config -v $PWD/log:/log -p 13111:13111 ghcr.io/rsmp-nordic/rsmp_validator spec/site/core --format Validator::Brief --format Validator::Details --out log/validation.log`

-Here we mount the local folder `./log` to `/log` in the container.
-The first `--format Validator::Brief` will output to the terminal.
-The second `--format Validator::Details --out log/validation.log` specify an additional output format which will be stored to the file `log/validation.log`.
-Since this is in a mounted host folder, the log file will be kept after the container is deleted.

 ## Run from Docker Desktop